-A limited number of FAA employees and contractors require access to ATLAS Aviation to create AKT questions.
-FAA employees and contractors provide their name and email address to request access.
-PSI Administrators create the FAA employees and contractors account, and then emails the FAA employee or contractor their username and initial temporary password.
-The password must be reset after first use.
+A limited number of FAA employees and contractors require access to ATLAS Aviation to create AKT questions, view or edit testing site information, and view or edit examinee information.
+FAA employees and contractors must provide their name and email address to request access.
+PSI Administrators create the FAA employee and contractor accounts and email the FAA employee or contractor their username and initial temporary password.
+The password must be reset upon first use.